Economic Linear Quadratic MPC With Non-Unique Optimal Solutions: Introduction

-The main difficulty when relaxing the requirement on the cost to be positive definite is that the OCP solution is not related to the Discrete Algebraic Riccati Equation (DARE).
-Nevertheless, it can be related to a Constrained Generalized DARE (CGDARE), see~\cite{Ntogramatzidis2015} which provides an excellent discussion and a very sharp analysis of the properties of the CGDARE and its solutions, their relation to the corresponding infinite-horizon optimal control problem and to exponential stability.
-We will exploit those results and extend them to prove our results.
+The main difficulty when relaxing the requirement on the cost to be positive definite, which entails that the solution is unique, is that the OCP solution is not related to the Discrete Algebraic Riccati Equation (DARE).
+Nevertheless, it can be related to a Constrained Generalized DARE (CGDARE), see~\cite{Ferrante2013} which provides an excellent discussion and a very sharp analysis of the properties of the CGDARE and its solutions, their relation to the corresponding infinite-horizon optimal control problem and to exponential stability.
+We will exploit those results and extend them to prove our claims.

 The remainder of this paper is structured as follows.
 In Section~\ref{sec:problem_statement} we state the optimal control problem and the corresponding Riccati equations.
-In Section~\ref{sec:preliminary} we provide some preliminray results that will be helpful to prove our main results which are provided in Section~\ref{sec:results} for the infinite-horizon case and in Section~\ref{sec:terminal_cost} for the finite horizon case.
-We briefly comment on the case in which some optimal controls might be stabilizing while others are not in Secrtion~\ref{sec:difficult_case} and we conclude the paper in Section~\ref{sec:conclusions}.
+In Section~\ref{sec:preliminary} we provide some preliminary results that will be helpful to prove our main contribution which is stated in Section~\ref{sec:results} for the infinite-horizon case and in Section~\ref{sec:terminal_cost} for the finite horizon case.
+We briefly comment on the case in which some optimal controls might be stabilizing while others are not in Section~\ref{sec:difficult_case} and we conclude the paper in Section~\ref{sec:conclusions}.